Download Case Study

 Bringing a symbol of prosperity back to life in Bellefontaine was the first step toward energizing the town as a whole.
 As the Small Nation team worked to make the building better, they also began a plan to make the area better as a whole.
 If they were to be developers, they would “develop” in every sense of the word.

 The Small Nation Team wouldn’t just develop individual buildings.
 Improving one building that doesn’t have a positive and cumulative effect on the others in the area doesn’t make much sense.
 As buildings were selected, so were business types.
-The team, in cooperation with the town via social media discussions, strategized about what kind of businesses would best support the growth and needs of the community, the desires of visitors, and
+The team, in cooperation with the town via social media discussions, strategized about what kind of businesses would best support the growth and needs of the community, the desires of visitors, and what kinds of businesses would best support one another.

-Renovating one building might re-energize people, but it doesn’t have much of an effect on the well-being of all.
+Renovating one building might re-energize people, but it doesn’t have much of an effect on the well being of all.
 Instead, the team decided they would develop community.
 Their efforts would include not only the individual places, but the people, the energy and experience, and the overall capacity for commerce and spirit.

 Main Street Marketplace became the catalyst for a series of smart purchases, historic renovations, strategic plans for business and tenant types, recruitment of entrepreneurs, mentoring sessions and marketing initiatives.
-Over the years, Small Nation’s approach to development and
+Over the years, Small Nation’s approach to development and revitalization in Bellefontaine became holistic and all encompassing, mainly because the needs of small towns are simply different than that of their more urban neighbors.

 In small towns, it’s not just a matter of dollars and cents.
 It’s about verbalizing the bigger vision, creating an authentic experience, offering attraction and financial incentives that are above the norm, and providing guidance every step of the way.
 Providing the places isn’t enough for a quick turnaround.
 It takes offering other methods of support to gain traction and begin to see results.

-and tossed pizzas.
+Over the years, the Small Nation team worked with their tenant partners doing just about anything they needed to do to see change happen in Bellefontaine.
+Yes, they renovated the buildings, but they also rolled up their sleeves and got their hands dirty.
+The slung beer, dropped fries and tossed pizzas.
 When a great idea presented itself from a small business entrepreneur, they opened up their coffers to help it grow.
 They crunched numbers, pushed forward restrictive codes and even started new businesses themselves to help fund forward progress.

+From 2012 to the present, the Small Nation team has been continuously working to identify new business types and small business entrepreneurs that will further support Bellefontaine’s growth.
+One of the first and most important businesses they pushed forward was an anchor restaurant.
 Restaurants — especially those with outside seating — are crucial to the success of downtown areas.
-They bring a community together, provide enjoyable life experiences, and animate downtown areas at all hours of the day, bringing the potential for commerce and multiple purchases at
+They bring a community together, provide enjoyable life experiences, and animate downtown areas at all hours of the day, bringing the potential for commerce and multiple purchases at neighboring stores.

 The Small Nation team actively recruited a world-renowned pizza champion to open Six Hundred Downtown, and since that time, it has grown into a hot-spot for residents and visitors alike.
 On weekends, Six Hundred’s unique pizza recipes draw people from over an hour away to Bellefontaine.
-They come early, shop for antiques at Nest 1896 or Olde Mint, shop for clothes at unboxed boutique or Simply Torn, eat an award winning dinner,
+They come early, shop for antiques at Nest 1896 or Olde Mint, shop for clothes at unboxed boutique or Simply Torn, eat an award winning dinner, then stay for dessert at neighboring Whit’s Frozen Custard or City Sweets and Creamery.
+Before heading home, Native Coffee or Sweet Aromas fuels them for their drive.

 Locals start their mornings at Anytime Fitness, LoCo Depot or Homegrown Yoga.
 They have a cut or highlight at Undertones then meet with their accountant in the Marketplace.
 After work, they stop by for one of many rotating craft beers at Brewfontaine.
 Special work related meetings, events or family celebrations are enjoyed at Bella Vino Events & Wine Room.
 Then some go home to their open, airy luxury apartments overlooking the courthouse at Lofts 110.